awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-format.md

 "$.friends[0].name"
 ```

-## Columnar Data Format Parameters<a name="copy-parameters-columnar-data"></a>
+## Columnar data format parameters<a name="copy-parameters-columnar-data"></a>

 In addition to the standard data formats, COPY supports the following columnar data formats for COPY from Amazon S3\.
 COPY from columnar format is supported with certain restrictions\.
-For more information, see [COPY from Columnar Data Formats](copy-usage_notes-copy-from-columnar.md)\.
+For more information, see [COPY from columnar data formats](copy-usage_notes-copy-from-columnar.md)\.

 ORC  <a name="copy-orc"></a>
 Loads the data from a file that uses Optimized Row Columnar \(ORC\) file format\.